 To be fair, we do content marketing for a living, so the results you see above aren’t terribly unusual for us.
-That said, we’re not immune to hitting a doldrum of ideas.
+That said, we’re not immune to hitting a doldrum of ideas especially when you’re working in a niche local industry like SEO for plumbers or SEO for contractors.
 Even with a pile of the industry’s best tools at our disposal, sometimes it can be really difficult to come up with a new topic that’s worth the time for both you and your audience.
 But before we get too far into it, let’s talk about some things that make for a worthwhile blog post.

 “Don’t just write to f&$*ing write!”